Ziggiphase001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add script that change group of file hello
 Add script that changes user and group
 Add script that changes to specific user and group
+Add script that changes user and group if guillame